ICEBERG-VICOROB/vicorob_DBT_Challenge/README.md

 - DBT_detectron.ipynb

-Implementation of detectron training with the DBT dataset
+Implementation of detectron training with the OMIDB and DBT dataset

 - inference_DBT.ipynb

-Inference of new images (validation provided in the web page or own dataset)
+Inference of new images (validation provided in the web page)

 # Used from dubke-dbt-data